yisi23/pagebox/README.md

 * Signed params-based

-# Known problems with OriginMap implementation
+# It's so cool, Egor!
+Can I start using it to make my app super secure?
-The thing is, you cannot differ normal XMLHttpRequest made with `x=new XMLHttpRequest;x.open('get','payments/new');x.send();` will be able to read responseText just like it was made by a browser.
+The thing is, you **cannot differ XMLHttpRequest from normal browser request**.
+XHR:
+`x=new XMLHttpRequest;x.open('get','payments/new');x.send();`
+can read responseText of **any** page because we cannot detect the initiator of a request, was it you opening a new tab or was it attacker's XSS.
+He can read `<meta>` containing any origin_map.
+This makes OriginMap technique not usable.
+Sorry.

 This is a very bad problem because we cannot restrict access and it simply bypasses sendbox for GETting data.
 By now we only can sendbox writing data.
 I hope browsers will add a reliable header for XHR.

-## OriginMap 2.0 as view-based business logic. (possible feature)
+## Bonus: OriginMap 2.0 as view-based business logic. (possible feature)
-Here is the sweet part: this can change the way you write business logic.
+Here is another sweet feature: it can change the way you write business logic.
 Template can look like this:
 ```
 form_for(current_user)
   -om_perms[:users] << current_user.id